sumitgpl/awsLambda/README.md

 ### Deployment

 To deploy this application , need not to create any resource on aws.
-Deployment will handle all of required resources.To start deployment need to execute below command at command prompt.( how already in project folder)
+Deployment will handle all of required resources.To start deployment need to execute below command at command prompt.

         sls deploy

 ### How to Test